Requirements for the MA in Linguistics

 and Syntax, and LING 5430: Semantics

 of English for TESOL.
 All other students

 to Diachronic Linguistics.
 A student

 an equal number of credits in other LING

 course work, including 4 to 6 hours of

 thesis credits, plus the comprehensive

 examination.
-The 30 semester hours are distributed as follows: 15 hours of required MA coursework, as described above, 9 hours of elective courses within Linguistics (which may include 4-6 hours of MA thesis credits), and up to 6 hours of elective coursework outside Linguistics.
+The 30 semester hours are distributed as follows: 15 hours of required MA coursework, as described above, 9 hours of elective courses within Linguistics (which must include at least 4 and at most 6 MA thesis credits), and up to 6 hours of elective coursework outside Linguistics.
 A thesis is normally prepared

 under the guidance of an MA thesis committee, consisting